SpinW/spinwdoc/pages/swfiles/sw_tofres.md

   the number of random $$Q$$ points.

 `'fid'`
 : Defines whether to provide text output.
-Default value is defined in `obj.fid`.
+The default value is determined by the `fid` preference stored in [swpref].
 The possible values are:
   * `0`   No text output is generated.
   * `1`   Text output in the MATLAB Command Window.
   * `fid` File ID provided by the `fopen` command, the output is written